1. Home>

 Not enforced by law, it is the company's decision to choose whether to enforce this policy or not.
 Before creating your absence policy, you may want to decide if you will offer employees TOIL or pay overtime instead.

 Similarly, if employees are late to work and this continues, you may want to consider disciplinary action.
-Above all, it’s vital that you have this included within your policy framework.
+Above all, it’s vital that you have this included within your policy framework otherwise the employee may dispute the disciplinary action.

 We cannot always predict what life will throw at us.
-For exceptional circumstances, such as a burglary, a fire, flooding or similar, you should aim to have a policy in place to deal with these absences - paid or unpaid.
+For exceptional circumstances, such as a burglary, a fire, flooding or similar, your employees may need to take sudden and unexpected leave.
+You should aim to have a policy in place to deal with these unexpected employee absences - paid or unpaid.

 This policy should clearly set out what is expected from both the employer and employee in the case of an employee taking time off from work.
 If you don’t already have a policy in place, you can begin with the following recommendations regarding what to include.

-• Reporting absences - state who the worker should make contact with and when.
+- Reporting absences - clearly state who the worker should make contact with and when.

 Digital staff absence management